Revisiting 2-3 Red-Black Trees with a Pedagogically Sound yet Efficient Deletion Algorithm: The Parity-Seeking Delete Algorithm: Red-Black (RB) trees

 \subsection{Relation between RB trees and B-trees of order 4 (2-3-4 trees)}

-Considering an RB tree, if we draw the red links horizontally and the black links vertically, then a representation is obtained in which, due to the 3rd property in definition~\ref{def:rbt}, all leaves are drawn at the same level.
+Considering an RB tree, if we draw the red links horizontally and the black links vertically, then a representation is obtained in which, due to the 3rd property in Definition~\ref{def:rbt}, all leaves are drawn at the same level.
 Furthermore, if we place the horizontally connected nodes in one compound node, then the 2-3-4 tree equivalent of the very RB tree is obtained.
 Figure~\ref{fig:rbt-234-equiv} shows an RB tree along with its other equivalent representations.
-In illustrations of this paper, we depict black nodes and links by solid lines, the red nodes and links by solid double lines, and those with either red or black colors by dotted lines.

-\subsection{Basic operations in RB Trees}
+\subsection{Basic operations in RB trees}

-After inserting/deleting a node into/from an RB tree, the properties of definition~\ref{def:rbt} may be violated.
-While modifying the tree in order to comply with definition~\ref{def:rbt}, it is important that the order of the nodes in the inorder traversal of the tree does not change, so that the resulting tree would remain a valid binary search tree.
+After inserting/deleting a node into/from an RB tree, the properties of Definition~\ref{def:rbt} might become violated.
+While modifying the tree in order to comply with Definition~\ref{def:rbt}, it is important that the order of the nodes in the inorder traversal of the tree does not change, so that the resulting tree remains a valid binary search tree.
 In this section, we introduce the basic operations that preserve the properties of binary search trees.
 These operations are left rotation and right rotation, which are shown in Figure~\ref{fig:rotations}.
 Furthermore, changing the color of nodes is another operation that preserves the properties of binary search trees.
 To understand the color of nodes after rotation, it is easier to assume that the links are rotated and infer the color of nodes from the color of their links to their parents.